 The magnetic moment increases from 1 to 5 as soon as the unpaired electron numbers increase from 1 to 5.
 They will reach the verge of decreased diamagnetic and increased paramagnetic as a result.

 The diamagnetic substances are those paired electrons that do not get attracted to a magnetic field.
-These d-block elements (transition elements) have paired electrons in (n-1) d elements.
+These d-block elements (Transition Elements) have paired electrons in (n-1) d elements.

 Some metals contain permanent paramagnetic as they have high paramagnet.
-Therefore, these d-block elements (transition elements) are referred to as ferromagnetism.
+Therefore, these d-block elements (Transition Elements) are referred to as ferromagnetism.
 Cobalt and nickel are some of the best examples of ferromagnetism.

 The number of unpaired electrons present in the outermost cells will help in predicting the magnetic property of the element.
 An essential role is played by the atomic size and electronic configuration.
 Electronic spin can help in achieving the magnetism of any of the compounds and determination of the fact that to what extent the compound is magnetized by the number of unpaired electrons.

-High boiling and melting points are achieved by the transition elements.
+High boiling and melting points are achieved by the Transition Elements.

-In the outermost shell of the transition elements, these elements have various valencies due to which they show various oxidation stages.
+In the outermost shell of the Transition Elements, these elements have various valencies due to which they show various oxidation stages.

-4th, 5th, 6th, and 7th group of the periodic table consists of the elements of the first transition series.
+The 4th, 5th, 6th, and 7th group of the periodic table consists of the elements of the first transition series.
 Due to internal d-d transfers, this series consists of a coloured compound effect.
 Certain theories conclude magnetic properties.
 These theories include quantum mechanics, Lenz's curie.

-Q1.
-Comment Whether All the Transition Elements are Magnetic or Not?
+1. Comment Whether All the Transition Elements are Magnetic or Not?

 In total, 38 elements are present in the 3rd group of the periodic table.
 Out of 38 elements, 12 of them belong to transition elements and all these elements have almost identical properties in comparison to the metals.
 Malleability and ductility are the tendencies that are seen in these elements.
 The valence electrons are exhibited by the transition elements and their interactions with other elements make them combine with other elements.
 Some changes in the electronic configuration are made by the electrons of the reacting elements.
 Due to these reasons, there are certain changes in the context of non-magnetic and magnetic behaviour.
 In the case of no unpaired electrons present, the magnetic behaviour of the transition elements loses as it creates in the external magnetic field.

-Q2.
-How to Find Out the Magnetic Properties of the Transition Elements?
+2. How to Find Out the Magnetic Properties of the Transition Elements?

 Zinc has the electronic configuration of 4S2 3 d10